| Among the many "ghost stories" that Orpheus Group

 ghosts vanished.
 But it happened often enough for these returned

 ghosts to have a special name given to them: The Risen.
+And as matters have worsened, and things have gotten stranger

 and much more deadly in the spirit world more and